Birth of the Galactic Disk Revealed by the H3 Survey: Introduction

 A thorough understanding of the components of the Galaxy, including their formation channel(s) and dynamical evolution, is of great interest for several reasons.
 As the best-studied galaxy in the universe, the Milky Way provides stringent tests of galaxy formation models \citep[e.g.,][]{Guedes11, Wetzel16, Grand17, Buck21}.
 The kinematics of stars in the Galaxy can be very precisely measured, and therefore may offer novel constraints on the nature dark matter \citep[e.g.,][]{Ibata02, Johnston02, Bovy17, Bonaca19}.
 There is also a basic and deep human desire to understand our origins, from the smallest scales to the Galactic ecosystem.

 The rotationally-supported disk contains the majority of the stars in the Galaxy.
-It has long been known that the disk harbors multiple components (or populations) in the space of chemistry, kinematics, spatial extent, and age \citep[e.g.,][]{Gilmore83, Norris85, Chiba00, Nissen10, Bovy12, Haywood13}; see \citet{Rix13} and \citet{Bland-Hawthorn16} for recent reviews.
+It has long been known that the disk harbors multiple components (or populations) in the space of chemistry, kinematics, spatial extent, and age \citep[e.g.,][]{Gilmore83, Norris85, Chiba00, Nissen10, Bovy12, Haywood13, Hayden15}; see \citet{Rix13} and \citet{Bland-Hawthorn16} for recent reviews.
 Spatially, there is evidence for thin and thick disks with different scale heights.
 Chemically, a clear dichotomy exists in the abundance of $\alpha$ elements relative to iron ([$\alpha$/Fe]) -- a high$-\alpha$ and a low$-\alpha$ population.
 In general, the former has older ages and a larger scale-height than the latter.
-Although the mapping is not perfect, one can associate the high$-\alpha$ and low$-\alpha$ disks with the thick and thin disks.
+While the correspondence between high$-\alpha$ and thick disk and low$-\alpha$ and thin disk is reasonably strong in the solar vicinity, this correspondence breaks down especially strongly at larger galactocentric distances \citep[e.g.,][]{Hayden15}.

 The origin of these two disk populations has been the subject of much debate.
-One scenario envisions the chemical dichotomy as the result of smooth evolution of the Galaxy in terms of its star formation rate (SFR), gas mass, etc., combined with either radial mixing or a decline in the vertical dispersion of the gas with time to explain the observed correlations between kinematics, chemistry, and scale-height \citep[e.g.,][]{Schonrich09, Loebman11, Bird13, Sharma21}.
-A second scenario invokes a violent event such as a merger as the origin of the dichotomy \citep[e.g.,][]{Reddy06, Villalobos08, Grand18b, Bonaca20, Buck20, Agertz21}.
-In this picture the high$-\alpha$ disk forms first and is truncated at $z\sim1$ by a merger that heats the existing disk stars and delivers fresh gas to fuel the formation of the low$-\alpha$ thin disk.
+One scenario envisions the chemical dichotomy as the result of smooth evolution of the Galaxy in terms of its star formation rate (SFR), gas mass, etc., combined with radial mixing, kinematic heating, or a decline in the vertical dispersion of the gas with time to explain the observed correlations between kinematics, chemistry, and scale-height \citep[e.g.,][]{Schonrich09, Loebman11, Bird13, Minchev15, Sharma21}.
+A second scenario invokes a violent event such as a merger as the origin of the dichotomy \citep[e.g.,][]{Reddy06, Villalobos08, Grand18b, Mackereth18, Bonaca20, Buck20, Agertz21}.
+In this picture the high$-\alpha$ disk forms first and is truncated at $z\sim1$ by a merger that heats the existing disk stars and delivers fresh gas to fuel the formation of the low$-\alpha$ disk.
 A related idea is the two-infall model \citep{Chiappini97, Spitoni19}, which posits two time-separated phases of accretion with an intervening lull of star formation.
 This model is agnostic regarding the origin of the two-phase accretion history.
 A third scenario suggests that most or all of the thick disk was formed directly from the accretion of disrupting satellite galaxies on prograde orbits \citep{Abadi03}.